murdockfpv/murdockfpv.github.io/_posts/2021-02-03-Altocumulus.md

 In my study I am noticing a trend with red clouds: they only appear after sunset.
 After the sun is below the horizon the sunlight skims the surface of the earth and travels through the atmosphere -- the blue light scatters making the sky blue while the remaining red, orange and yellow light land on the clouds, lighting them up.

-The clouds changed quite a bit due to wind between those photos only 14 minutes apart, even with low reported surface winds at the time.
-The most aesthetic/ideal photo on this day was 13 minutes before sunset, out of the 25GB of footage and pictures I took of clouds, because the cloud became too dense to let light shine through, producing a dark grey cloud.
-Conditions can change very rapidly.
+The clouds changed quite a bit due to wind between those two photos only 14 minutes apart, even with low reported surface winds at the time.
+The most aesthetic/ideal photo on this day was 13 minutes before sunset, because the cloud became too dense to let light shine through, producing a dark grey cloud.

+A previous hypothesis of mine was that the best sunset photo would include "red" colors - but the golden color before official sunset time was more stunning on this day with reported scattered clouds at 500 feet.
+Also noteworthy from this day is that "golden hour" was happening 34 minutes before sunset.

 ___